 Target warns of weaker margins again as inflation curbs consumer spending

-June 7 (Reuters) - Target Corp TGT.N on Tuesday cut its quarterly margin forecast issued just weeks earlier, and said it would have to offer deeper discounts and stock more essential items, as inflation dents consumer spending.
+June 7 (Reuters) - Target Corp TGT.N on Tuesday slashed its quarterly margin forecast issued just weeks earlier, and said it would have to offer deeper discounts and cut back on stocking discretionary items, as inflation dents consumer spending.

-The surprise forecast revision is a big blow for the company, which in May joined larger rival Walmart WMT.N in reporting a steep drop in quarterly profit, sending shockwaves through the retail industry.
+The retailer said it would mark down prices in the second quarter, cancel orders to optimize inventory, speed up parts of its supply chain and prioritize categories such as food and household essentials.

-With soaring inflation and higher gas prices, consumers are changing their shopping habits, catching many retailers off guard and forcing them to offer more discounts.
+The company's shares, which have lost about a third of their value since the start of the year, fell 9% in premarket trading and dragged down the retail sector.

-Target said it would focus on clearing excess inventory in the second quarter, cancel orders and speed up parts of the supply chain that could be affected by "external volatility".
+The surprise forecast revision is a big blow for the company, which in May joined larger rival Walmart WMT.N in reporting a much steeper-than-expected drop in quarterly profits, sending shockwaves through the retail industry.

-The company is also prioritizing categories such as food and beverage, and household essentials over discretionary items such as home goods.
+Soaring inflation and higher gas prices are forcing consumers to change their shopping habits, catching many retailers off guard and forcing them to offer more discounts.

-Target's strategy to keep a big portion of its products affordable is also proving to be costly for the retailer, with the company now saying it would raise prices to offset the unusually high transportation and fuel costs.
+The retailer's strategy to keep a big portion of its products affordable compared with its rivals is also proving to be costly, with the company now saying it would raise prices on some items to offset the unusually high transportation and fuel costs.

 "While these decisions will result in additional costs in the second quarter ... (it will result) in improved profitability in the second half of the year and beyond," Target Chief Executive Officer Brian Cornell said.